PCAT...What is it?...and more answers

 Since PharmCAS applications can take several weeks to process, applicants are encouraged to submit their PharmCAS application and mail required items directly in to PharmCAS early in the application-cycle.
 By doing so, much (if not all) of the processing for their PharmCAS application may be completed and distributed to the UH College of Pharmacy by the time his/her official PCAT scores are available in PharmCAS.

 PharmCAS will process applications without official PCAT scores.
-In addition, if an applicant chooses to take a later (October/November) PCAT, the applicant can update their PharmCAS application to indicate new impending PCAT test-date(s).
+In addition, if an applicant chooses to take a later (January) PCAT, the applicant can update their PharmCAS application to indicate new impending PCAT test-date(s).

 Applicants who wait to submit their PharmCAS application until after their PCAT scores are available will experience longer processing-times than those who proactively sent their PharmCAS application and required items in ahead of time.